 We leveraged the latest surveys and our proprietary data to develop a list of the ten most promising clinical specialties for telehealth jobs in the coming years.
 Telemedicine physicians and telehealth NPs: you heard it here first!

 Telemedicine is helping solve the demand by bringing care directly to the patient, expanding the reach of specialists, and improving the efficiency of care providers.
 And growing job opportunities in telehealth are reflecting that.
-In fact, telemedicine is one of the fastest-growing sectors of the healthcare market, with physicians self-reporting a 20% increase in telemedicine skills year over year.
-According to Mordor Intelligence, the telemedicine market will be worth more than $66 billion globally by 2021, and with that growth, demand for telemedicine clinicians is rising.
+In fact, telemedicine is one of the fastest-growing healthcare market sectors, with physicians self-reporting a 20% increase in telemedicine skills year over year.
+According to Mordor Intelligence, the telemedicine market will be worth more than $66 billion globally by 2021, and with that growth, the demand for telemedicine clinicians is rising.

 We believe that together, this list most accurately reflects the current state of the best specialties for telemedicine in 2020 and beyond.

 - Family Medicine Telemedicine